Gareth-Blockchain/Blockchain/README.md

 Currently the dapp is simple and there are future functions I am busy adding that will be developed soon.

 1.)
 Specific voting commities: At this time, there are a group of voters and they can vote for any proposals tenders.
 I am wanting to have each specific proposal to have its own
     voters, this way we can make sure the voters are knowledgable in that field for that proposal.
+COMPLETED

 2.)
 Payments: The future of the application would be to allow the payments for the projects to happen on the application itself.
 This is in development.